A Beginner’s Guide to Creating a TypeScript Starter Project

 To get everything to work, you should add the loaders to the webpack.config.js:

-folder and add it as an entry-point to Webpack.
+Finally, let’s create a CSS file with some styling in it to verify that everything works as expected.
+Create a main.pcss file in the app/css/ folder and add it as an entry-point to Webpack.
 If all works well, your page should now have a very noticeable background.

-PS: If you feel you don’t need some PostCSS plug-ins, feel free to leave them out of the yarn install and postcss.config.js
+PS: If you feel you don’t need some PostCSS plug-ins, feel free to leave them out of the yarn install and postcss.config.js.

 Adding Jest